Mix all purpose flour, salt, carom seeds and oil in a bowl.

 Make sure that the hot is not too hot, otherwise the samosas will have blisters on the surface.

-Fry on low flame until they are golden brown in color.
+Fry on medium low flame until they are golden brown in color.

 Do not over crowd the pan while frying the samosas and fry them in batches.